andwn/cave-story-md/doc/VRAM.md

 - 16 tiles to display float text (numbers like '-127') for up to 4 objects at once
 - 28 tiles for smoke animation
 - 9 tiles for the blue window border/skin
-- 7 tiles for the AIR display (during hell, replaced by timer)
+- 8 tiles for either the AIR display or the counter in Hell
+- 1 tile for question mark (TODO)
+- 2 tiles for Whimsical Star (TODO)

 #### Address 0xF800 - HSCROLL and sprite list

+#### Address 0xFE80 (TILE_NEMINDEX)
+Similarly to the Blade slashes, the vertical sprite tiles for Nemesis bullets go here (12 tiles)